Innovation:

 · Also, it was selected for the "Innovation Fair" in Cape Town, South Africa from among 230 project proposals worldwide.

-· SAR also recieved IChemE, UK Dhirubhai Ambani Award for Innovation in Chemical Technology.
+· SAR also received IChemE, UK Dhirubhai Ambani Award for Innovation in Chemical Technology.